Gerard Batten: Online activists join UKIP and appointment of Tommy Robinson

 In June 2018, Batten attempted to broaden the party's appeal by allowing three controversial online political figures to join the party: Carl Benjamin, Mark Meechan and Paul Joseph Watson.
-Watson worked for the conspiracist InfoWars website, Benjamin had tweeted that he "would not even rape" Labour politician Jess Phillips and Meechan, known online as "Count Dankula", released videos in which a dog appeared to repeat genocidal nazi slogans.
+Watson worked for the conspiracist InfoWars website, Benjamin had tweeted that he "would not even rape" Labour politician Jess Phillips and Meechan, known online as "Count Dankula", released a video showing him teaching his girlfriend's dog how to raise its paw in the manner of a Nazi salute, and to react to the phrase "Do you wanna gas the Jews?".
 The presence of the three led to criticism from antiracist groups.

 In November 2018, Batten appointed anti-Islam activist Tommy Robinson as his adviser on matters including 'rape gangs' and prisons.
 The appointment was strongly criticised by Nigel Farage, who indicated an intention to seek a vote of no confidence in Batten.
 In response to the appointment, Farage along with many other UKIP MEPs resigned from the party in the following weeks, forcing Batten to withdraw UKIP support for the Europe of Freedom and Direct Democracy alliance with their MEP representation being reduced to 9 from a peak of 24 MEPs in 2014.
 Farage left saying: "Many UKIP members – including UKIP's NEC – urged that Robinson should not become an advisor to Batten.
 Sadly, these pleas fell on deaf ears."
 Farage likened UKIP under Batten to the British National Party.
 Another MEP, former leader Paul Nuttall left calling the appointment of Robinson "catastrophic".

 In January 2019, Farage founded the Brexit Party, and in February, established it in the European Parliament, with nine MEPs who had left UKIP joining the party: himself, Tim Aker, Jonathan Bullock, David Coburn, Bill Etheridge, Nathan Gill, Diane James, Paul Nuttall and Julia Reid.